 If you stay at the beach when you visit Scarborough, you’ll miss out on one of our favourite places: Scarborough Castle.
 The views are spectacular and children can let their imaginations run wild.
 Read our review of a day out at Scarborough Castle here.
 While you’re there, spend the coins from your change jar at the South Bay arcades, or take a walk to North Bay to watch the waves crashing against the rocks while you enjoy your fish and chips.

 4. Splash about at Bridlington Leisure Centre

-A great wet-weather option, the Splash Zone sessions at Bridlington Leisure Center are great fun and good value.
-Book your 90 minute session in advance or on the day (prepare to wait at busy times) and enjoy two big water slides and smaller slides and attractions for younger ones.
-There’s a 25 metre pool and a smaller pool that’s good for non-swimmers and their parents.
+A great wet-weather option, the Splash Zone sessions at Bridlington Leisure Centre are great fun and good value.
+Book your 90-minute session in advance or on the day (prepare to wait at busy times) and enjoy two big water slides and smaller slides and attractions for younger ones.
+There’s a 25-metre pool and a smaller pool that’s good for non-swimmers and their parents.
 Kids who like to climb will enjoy the climbing wall activities, too.
 Visit the Bridlington Leisure Centre website.

 5. Ride the waves at Alpamare waterpark

 For that we-could-be-on-holiday vibe, Alpamare Waterpark in Scarborough is just the place.
 If your children are old – and brave – enough for the slides, they’ll have a whale of a time.
 Don’t miss the lovely outdoor pools with views of the sea.
 It’s not the cheapest way to have a family swim, but it’s certainly fun and considerably less expensive than a family trip to Majorca.
 Visit the Scarborough Alpamare website for more details.

 6. Visit Whitby by steam train (or car!)